Doom4535/Open_VNA/README.txt

 This is the software portion of an attempt at an open vector network analyzer design.

-The current developement plan is to isolate the individual code components into seperate files based on their purpose:
+The current development plan is to isolate the individual code components into separate files based on their purpose:

 Current code structure